mark-watson/SwiftAI-book/manuscript/commandline.md

-# Swift Command Line Utilities
+# Background Information for Writing Swift Command Line Utilities

-This chapter contains example code and utilities for writing command line programs, using external shell processes, and using the FileIO library.
+This short chapter contains example code and utilities for writing command line programs, using external shell processes, and using the FileIO library.

 ## Using Shell Processes